 – Aja Beckham, Perspectives Leadership Academy, Chicago, IL

-We also teach English to local young people, and work and play with the many community children who gather at the work sites every day hoping to interact with the fascinating foreigners.
-Our connections with the local Youth Union and with a nearby university provide opportunities to interact with Vietnamese young people to hear their stories and their hopes and participate directly in the life of the community.
+We also teach English to young locals, and work and play with the many community children who visit us at the work site every day.
+Our connections with the local Youth Union and with a nearby university provide opportunities to interact with Vietnamese youth to hear their stories and hopes, and to participate directly in the life of the community.

-We stay and take most of our meals at a simple guest house that has running water and electricity (except during frequent power outages!).
+We stay and take most of our meals at a simple guest house that has running water and electricity.
 Transportation to the work sites is by van and bicycle.
 The spectacular beach at My Khe on the South China Sea is nearby.

-We begin our stay in Vietnam with two days of orientation in Ho Chi Minh City and end with a visit to Hanoi.
-On a weekend excursion, we visit the historic seaside town of Hoi An, famous for its temples, tailors, and beaches.
+In addition to time spent in the village, we spend our first two days in Ho Chi Minh City, visit the capital, Hanoi, and the historic seaside town of Hoi An, famous for its temples, tailors, and beaches.

-The last three days of the high school community service program we travel to Ha Long Bay, on the coast adjacent to Hanoi.
-We board a boat (reserved exclusively for our group) for a cruise through the calm waters of the Bay, marveling at the abrupt karst islands, visiting a floating fishing village, exploring enormous caves on foot and in kayaks, swimming in the warm water, and enjoying the comfortable accommodations on board.
-It is a relaxing way to celebrate our hard work and accomplishments.
+The last three days of the program we travel to Ha Long Bay, on the coast adjacent to Hanoi.
+We board a private boat for a journey through the calm waters of the bay.
+With the gorgeous karst islands as our backdrop, visit a floating fishing village, explore enormous caves on foot and in kayaks, swim in the warm water, and enjoy the comfortable accommodations on board.
+It’s a relaxing way to celebrate our hard work and accomplishments!